Parametric design in IDEA StatiCa Connection - Advanced (02)

 The diameter of the bolts

-We assume the grade will be taken over as the original grade; we want to change the diameter.
+We assume the grade will be taken over as the original grade; we want to change only the diameter.

 For this purpose, you must use a nested parameter to create a final sentence that the software recognizes.